awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.CompleteProgram.md

 # Complete Program: DynamoDB Streams Kinesis Adapter<a name="Streams.KCLAdapter.Walkthrough.CompleteProgram"></a>

-Here is the complete Java program that performs the tasks described in this walkthrough\.
-When you run it, you should see output similar to the following:
+The following is the complete Java program that performs the tasks described in [Walkthrough: DynamoDB Streams Kinesis Adapter](Streams.KCLAdapter.Walkthrough.md)\.
+When you run it, you should see output similar to the following\.

 ```
 Creating table KCL-Demo-src